Social Justice, Health Equity, and Anti-Racism Commitment

 Progress:

-• The working group seeks input on strategies for creating and sustaining a climate where all feel included and that we and belong.
+- The working group seeks input on strategies for creating and sustaining a climate in which everyone feels included and that they belong.

 Co-Chairs: